turingschool/alumni-site/connect.md

 ## Events

-**The most updated information about in-person and virtual events can be found on the <a href="https://calendar.google.com/calendar/u/0?cid=Y2FzaW1pcmNyZWF0aXZlLmNvbV9yb25yOWRrOTJuZHZsaHNrMDNrZjhqZDJyb0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t" target="_blank">Turing Community Calendar</a>.**
+**The most updated information about in-person and virtual events will be posted on the <a href="https://calendar.google.com/calendar/u/0?cid=Y2FzaW1pcmNyZWF0aXZlLmNvbV9yb25yOWRrOTJuZHZsaHNrMDNrZjhqZDJyb0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t" target="_blank">Turing Community Calendar</a>.**

 ### Community Calendar